An interview with Miro Rugen

 “I heard there were no survivors aboard the Omael.”

 “You heard wrong; there were two.
 My mother and I were standing in a hallway when the Omael exploded.
 A Janaforma lifebearer was standing nearby and when she activated her vitarattha, she caught me inside the vitarattha’s forcefield and saved my life.”

 “No, but it was obvious she had extensive space training.
 She was a student at Oxford University and returning to school from spring break.
 We were stranded inside her vitarattha for several hours before we were rescued.
-During that time, we saw fourth-dimensional creatures pouring through a rupture in space.
+During that time, we saw fourth dimensional creatures pouring through a rupture in space.
 She had enough sense to hide us.
-The Tyrowsian biodroid that finally rescued us, called the creatures.
+The Tyrowsian biodroid that finally rescued us called the creatures.
 ‘Veda kec Drone.’
 Are you familiar with the term?
 In Cuneate, it means, ‘flesh eater.’
-Mescale translates the expression merely as ‘predator’ while Universal translates Veda kec Drone as ‘carnivore.’
-Which of these three definitions, do you think, comes closest to the truth?”
+Mescale translates the expression merely as ‘predator’ while Universal uses the Word ‘carnivore.’”

 “The cascade of interpretations flowing out of Veda kec drone reveal more about our endemic fears than the actual creatures you observed coming through the rupture.
 Tell me, Miss Gifford, is it intentional that you’ve not mentioned the name of the Janaforma lifebearer or the Tyrowsian biodroid who rescued you?”